Pylons/pyramid/docs/narr/configuration.rst

 Traversal
 ~~~~~~~~~

-If you've used the code in this tutorial already, you've actually
+If you've run the code in this tutorial already, you've actually
 unwittingly configured :mod:`repoze.bfg` to serve an application that
 relies on :term:`traversal`.
 A full explanation of how
 :mod:`repoze.bfg` locates "the right" :term:`view callable` for a
-given request requires some explanation of traversal.
+given request requires some explanation of :term:`traversal`.

+Traversal is part of a mechanism used by :mod:`repoze.bfg` to map the
+URL of some request to a particular :term:`view callable`.
+It is not
+the only mechanism made available by :mod:`repoze.bfg` that allows the
+mapping a URL to a view callable.
+Another distinct mode known as
+:term:`URL dispatch` can alternately be used to find a view callable
+based on a URL.
+However, our sample application uses only
+:term:`traversal`.

 In :mod:`repoze.bfg` terms, :term:`traversal` is the act of walking
-over a *directed graph* of objects from a root object using the
+over a *directed graph* of objects from a :term:`root` object using
-individual path segments of the "path info" portion of a URL (the data
+the individual path segments of the "path info" portion of a URL (the
-following the hostname and port number, but before any query strng
+data following the hostname and port number, but before any query
+strng elements or fragments, for example the ``/a/b/c`` portion of the
-elements or fragments) in order to find a :term:`context` object.
+URL ``http://example.com/a/b/c?foo=1``) in order to find a
+:term:`context` object and a :term:`view name`.
+The combination of
+the :term:`context` object and the :term:`view name` (and, in more
+complex configurations, other :term:`predicate` values) are used to
+find "the right" :term:`view callable`, which will be invoked after
+traversal.

+The object graph of our hello world application is very simple:
+there's exactly one object in our graph; the default :term:`root`
+object.

-We will use an analogy to clarify traversal.
+We need to use an analogy to clarify how traversal works on an

-Let's imagine an inexperienced UNIX computer user, wishing only to
+arbitrary object graph.
+Let's imagine an inexperienced UNIX computer
-find a file and to invoke the ``cat`` command against that file.
+user, wishing only to use the command line to find a file and to
+invoke the ``cat`` command against that file.
+Because he is
-Because he is inexperienced, the only commands he knows how to use are
+inexperienced, the only commands he knows how to use are ``cd``, which
+changes the current directory and ``cat``, which prints the contents
-``cd`` and ``cat``.
-And because he is inexperienced, he doesn't
+of a file.
+And because he is inexperienced, he doesn't understand
-understand that ``cat`` can take an absolute path specification as an
+that ``cat`` can take an absolute path specification as an argument,
-argument, so he doesn't know that you can issue a single command
+so he doesn't know that you can issue a single command command ``cat
-command ``cat /an/absolute/path`` to get the desired result.
-Instead,
+/an/absolute/path`` to get the desired result.
+Instead, this user
-this user believes he must issue the ``cd`` command, starting from the
+believes he must issue the ``cd`` command, starting from the root, for
-root, for each intermediate path segment, *even the path segment that
+each intermediate path segment, *even the path segment that represents
-represents the file itself*.
-Once he gets an error (because you can't
+the file itself*.
+Once he gets an error (because you cannot
-succesfully ``cd`` into a file) , he knows he has reached the file he
+succesfully ``cd`` into a file), he knows he has reached the file he
-wants.
+wants, and he will be able to execute ``cat`` against the resulting
+path segment.

 This inexperienced user's attempt to execute ``cat`` against the file
 named ``/fiz/buz/myfile`` might be to issue the following set of UNIX